sakshamsachdeva/How-I-cracked-the-first-tech-interview-of-my-life./README.md

    - The Data Structures & Algorithms :
        - DSA is the root of the coding round.
 You should have good grip over this.
-Concepts can be cleared from the book "Data Structures and Algorithms" by Narashimha Karumanchi
+Concepts can be cleared from the book "Data Structures and Algorithms" by Narasimha Karumanchi

            <a target="_blank" href="https://www.amazon.in/Data-Structures-Algorithms-Made-Easy/dp/819324527X?&_encoding=UTF8&tag=sakshamsachde-21&linkCode=ur2&linkId=ea34c421fabbb57e2422b95f840f5cf1&camp=3638&creative=24630">Data-Structures-Algorithms-Made-Easy in C++</a><img src="//ir-in.amazon-adsystem.com/e/ir?t=sakshamsachde-21&l=ur2&o=31" width="1" height="1" border="0" alt="" style="border:none !important; margin:0px !important;" />